Huskies vs. Gaels: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Iona Insights & Trends

-- UConn is 8-2 against the spread and 8-2 overall in its past 10 contests.
+- UConn has an 8-2 record against the spread while going 8-2 overall in its last 10 games.

-- Iona has gone 9-1 in its past 10 games, with a 7-3 record against the spread during that span.
+- Iona has a 7-3 record against the spread while finishing 9-1 overall over its last 10 games.

-- Four of the Gaels' past 10 games have hit the over.
+- The Gaels have hit the over in four of their past 10 outings.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.